matsengrp/phippery/README.md

 [Phage Immunoprecipitation Sequencing](https://www.nature.com/articles/s41596-018-0025-6)
 (PhIP-Seq)
 is a powerful protocol for investigating potential antibody targets (epitopes).
-In short, PhIP-Seq looks for protein-protein interactions between the human body's own antibodies with artificial pathogens (phage vectors) i.e. the epitope displayed by a pathogen of interest.
+PhIP-Seq looks for protein-protein interactions between the human body's own antibodies with artificial pathogens (phage vectors) i.e. the epitope displayed by a pathogen of interest.
 The key assumption being that recovered patients who have